franciscolopezsancho/books/dreyfuss-skill-coping.md

 Gur disolved the difference between Matter/form (like the Gestalt did), mind/body paving the way for the next thinker, Heidegger, to abandon the severed matter and form for a being in the world.
 And interaction, radically different.

+## 3. Heidegger's critique of the husser/Searle view of intentionality
+   H. critiques that there's no intentional content as such as there is no real/radical/original division of subject intending an object via a sense(Frege's sense).
+The relation/division subject/object is creation a posteriori to the radical relation of both, which is of the object at a hand, expertise coping, flow.